-Professor Alan Guwy is the Director of the Energy and Environment Research Institute (EERI) at the University of South Wales (USW) which brings together 33 academic staff across the university covering a wide range of the energy and environment research.
-He is the Head of the Sustainable Environment Research Centre (SERC) largest research Centre within EERI research and he has carried out research in the areas of sustainable energy and environment science and engineering for more than 25 years.
-Currently his research interests are on the renewable hydrogen production, hydrogen energy systems and the optimization of biological and bioelectrochemical systems for the recovery of energy and high value products from waste and biomass.
+Professor Alan Guwy is the Head of the Sustainable Environment Research Centre (SERC) the largest research Centre at the University of South Wales (USW).
+He has carried out research in the areas of sustainable energy and environment science and engineering for more than 30 years.
+Currently his research interests are on the renewable hydrogen production, hydrogen energy systems and the optimization of biological and bioelectrochemical systems for the recovery of energy and high value products from industrial syngases, waste and biomass.

 He leads the currently leads hydrogen energy systems research in a large project FLEXIS.
 He also leads the SERC team in the EPSRC LifesCO2R project technology based upon integrated low-cost bio-electrochemical processes to convert CO2 into liquid fuels for transportation, energy storage, heating and other applications.
 He is also the USW lead in an ERDF project entitled Reduce Industrial Carbon Emissions – “RICE”.
 He is the Operating Agent for the International Energy Agency’s Biohydrogen Task 34.
 He is currently a Scientific Advisor for the H2FCSUPERGEN Hub.